core-wg/oscore/draft-ietf-core-object-security.md

 ### Special Options

-Some options require special processing, marked with an asterisk '*' in {{fig-option-protection}}.
-An asterisk in the columns E and U indicate that the option may be added as an Inner and/or Outer message by the sending endpoint; the processing is specified in this section.
+Some options require special processing, marked with an asterisk '*' in {{fig-option-protection}}; the processing is specified in this section.

 #### Max-Age {#max-age}

-The Inner Max-Age option is used to specify the freshness (as defined in {{RFC7252}}) of the resource, end-to-end from the server to the client, taking into account that the option is not accessible to proxies.
+An Inner Max-Age message field is used to specify the freshness (as defined in {{RFC7252}}) of the resource, end-to-end from the server to the client, taking into account that the option is not accessible to proxies.
 The Inner Max-Age SHALL be processed by OSCORE as specified in {{inner-options}}.

-The Outer Max-Age option is used to avoid unnecessary caching of OSCORE error responses at OSCORE unaware intermediary nodes.
-A server MAY set a Class U Max-Age option with value zero to OSCORE error responses described in {{replay-protection}}, {{ver-req}} and {{ver-res}}, which is then processed according to {{outer-options}}.
+An Outer Max-Age message field is used to avoid unnecessary caching of OSCORE error responses at OSCORE unaware intermediary nodes.
+A server MAY set a Class U Max-Age message field with value zero to OSCORE error responses described in {{replay-protection}}, {{ver-req}} and {{ver-res}}, which is then processed according to {{outer-options}}.

 Non-error OSCORE responses do not need to include a Max-Age option since the responses are non-cacheable by construction (see {{coap-header}}).

 #### The Block Options {#block-options}

 Blockwise {{RFC7959}} is an optional feature.
 An implementation MAY support {{RFC7252}} and the Object-Security option without supporting {{RFC7959}}.
-The Block options are used to secure message fragmentation end-to-end (Inner options) or for proxies to fragment the OSCORE message for the next hop (Outer options).
+The Block options (Block1, Block2, Size1, Size2), when Inner message fields, provide  secure message fragmentation such that each fragment can be verified.
+The Block options, when Outer message fields, enables hop-by-hop fragmentation of the OSCORE message.
 Inner and Outer block processing may have different performance properties depending on the underlying transport.
-The integrity of the message can be verified end-to-end both in case of Inner and Outer Blockwise provided all blocks are received (see {{outer-block-options}}).
+The end-to-end integrity of the message can be verified both in case of Inner and Outer Blockwise provided all blocks are received (see {{outer-block-options}}).

 ##### Inner Block Options {#inner-block-options}